- Seek shelter inside of a sturdy building

 - Avoid unnecessary travel.

-- Monitor University closures and special conditions:
+- Monitor for University closures and changes to operating status.

 - Follow official instructions given for your area.

 - Be aware that flash flood can occur quickly.
 If flooding occurs, move immediately to higher ground.

 - Maintain food & clean water to last you a few days if possible

 - Monitor local radio/TV channels for evacuation and other directives.